 In this example, the method is static, although this is not required.

 Generic methods, like generic types, can include more than one type parameter.
 The arity (the number of type parameters) is an additional distinguishing characteristic of a method signature.
-That is, it is legal to have two methods that are identical in their names and formal parameter types, as long as they differ in method type parameter arity.
+That is, it is legal to have two methods with identical names and formal parameter types, as long as they differ in method type parameter arity.

 Generic Method Type Inference